qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

    <h1>Not Found</h1>
    <p>The requested URL /cgi-bin/qgis_mapserv.fcgi was not found on this server.</p>
    <hr>
-   <address>Apache/2.4.25 (Debian) Server at x Port 80</address>
+   <address>Apache/2.4.25 (Debian) Server at myhost Port 80</address>
    </body></html>

-* Apache doesn't know that he's supposed to answer requests pointing to the server named ``x``.
-In order to setup the virtual host the simplest way would be to make a ``x.conf`` file in the :file:`/etc/apache/sites-available` directory that has the same content as file:`qgisplatform.demo.conf` except for the ``ServerName`` line that should be ``ServerName x``.
+* Apache doesn't know that he's supposed to answer requests pointing to the server named ``myhost``.
+In order to setup the virtual host the simplest way would be to make a ``myhost.conf`` file in the :file:`/etc/apache/sites-available` directory that has the same content as file:`qgisplatform.demo.conf` except for the ``ServerName`` line that should be ``ServerName myhost``.
 You could also change where the logs go as otherwise the logs for the two virtual hosts would be shared but this is optional.
-* Let's now enable the virtual host with ``sudo apt-get a2ensite x.conf`` and the reloading the Apache service with ``sudo systemctl reload apache2``.
+* Let's now enable the virtual host with ``sudo apt-get a2ensite myhost.conf`` and then reload the Apache service with ``sudo systemctl reload apache2``.
-* If you try again to access the http://x/cgi-bin/qgis_mapserv.fcgi url you'll notice everything is working now!.
+* If you try again to access the http://myhost/cgi-bin/qgis_mapserv.fcgi url you'll notice everything is working now!

   .. note::

-   Remember that both the :file:`x.conf` and :file:`/etc/hosts` files should be configured for our setup to work.
+   Remember that both the :file:`myhost.conf` and :file:`/etc/hosts` files should be configured for our setup to work.
-   You can also test the access to your QGIS Server from other clients on the network (e.g. Windows or Macos machines) by going to their :file:`/etc/hosts` file and point the `x` name to whatever IP the server machine has on the network.
+   You can also test the access to your QGIS Server from other clients on the network (e.g. Windows or Macos machines) by going to their :file:`/etc/hosts` file and point the `myhost` name to whatever IP the server machine has on the network.
 You can be sure that that specific IP is not ``127.0.0.1`` as that's the local IP, only accessible from the local machine.